New Relic services

 Adding a variable to an environment triggers a redeployment to update the environment variables and values.
 See Working with variables.

-Log in to your New Relic account and verify it is receiving data.
+Log in to New Relic to verify that it is receiving data.

 To remove a license key from an environment:

 List environment variables.